2016 CALENDAR OF EVENTS

 Reunion and Remembrance

 Following the war soldiers and civilians began the long road to rebuild their lives.
 Take a special guided tour around the farm where you will learn about the years 1865 to 1877 from living historians and actors portraying people who lived through that tumultuous time in our history.
 This event gives voice to black and white, soldier and civilian.
 Program is Saturday 10am-4pm.
-Tickets will be required and tours will begin every 30 minutes.
+Tickets will be required.
+Special Guided Tours will be at 11:30 pm and 2:00 pm.
+Each tour will be limited to 25 people.
 Price $3.00 per Adult and $2.00 per child ages 5-16.
 Under 5 FREE.

 December 9, 2016